 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Council are described in Note 1 to the financial statements.
-As described in Note 1N to the financial statements, the Council changed accounting policies by adopting GASB Statement No. 87, Leases, during the year ended September 30, 2022.
+As described in Note 1 to the financial statements, the Council changed accounting policies related to software subscriptions by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 96, Subscription-Based Information Technology Arrangements for this fiscal year.
 We noted no transactions entered into by the Council during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.